robert/robert.github.com/_posts/2018-08-31-how-to-build-a-tcp-proxy-3.md

 print("")
 assert(len(a_records) > 0)

-# The target may have multiple IP addresses - we
+# THe target may have multiple IP addresses - we
 # simply choose the first one.
 DST_IP = a_records[0].address
 print("Choosing to proxy to %s" % DST_IP)